vmware/terraform-provider-avi/website/docs/d/avi_customipamdnsprofile.html.markdown

 * `configpb_attributes` - Protobuf versioning for config pbs.
 Field introduced in 21.1.1.
 * `name` - Name of the custom ipam dns profile.
 Field introduced in 17.1.1.
 * `script_params` - Parameters that are always passed to the ipam/dns script.
 Field introduced in 17.1.1.
-* `script_uri` - Script uri of form controller //ipamdnsscripts/<file-name>.
+* `script_uri` - Script uri of form controller //ipamdnsscripts/<file-name>, file-name must have a .py extension and conform to pep8 naming convention.
 Field introduced in 17.1.1.
 * `tenant_ref` - It is a reference to an object of type tenant.
 Field introduced in 17.1.1.
 * `uuid` - Field introduced in 17.1.1.